Confirming Services¶

 push that fulfillment to a separate process, later in the funnel.

-Additionally, most complex requirements are only necessary for CHECKIN
+Additionally, most complex requirements are only necessary for CHECKIN, and

 the trip can be confirmed prior to those being completed.